GeorgePimpleton/Win32-games/revised-code-WinAPI/README.md

 ### Musings on Windows Games
 The game engine as created may be old, but still is (mostly) workable for modern WinAPI practices.

 The WinAPI/Visual Studio/Windows 10 doesn't like some C++ stdlib assets.
 Smart pointers as class data member types really don't work, raw pointers are still needed so the apps don't "crash" on exit.
+My experience of coding is limited and strictly hobby-based.